Home

 News & Updates

-We are looking for a highly motivated and research-driven student with a background in Remote Sensing, Geographic Information Systems (GIS), forestry or a related field for a Master of Environmental Studies project.
-The proposed project title is “Exploring potentials to measure tree Diameter at Breast Height (DBH) using iPad Pro Light Detection And Ranging (LiDAR) Sensor” and it is the next step of this study: https://www.tandfonline.com/doi/full/10.1080/2150704X.2022.2051635
+We seek a highly motivated and research-driven student with a background in Remote Sensing, Computer Science, Mechatronics (robotics), Geographic Information Systems (GIS) or a related field for a Master of Environmental Studies program beginning September 2024.

 Joint webinar series between Lakehead University, Canada and Henan Polytechnic University, China